UCREL/Multilingual-USAS/README.md

 The script tests the following:

-1. The minimum header names exist,
+1. The minimum header names exist.
 2. All lines contain the minimum information e.g. no comment lines exist in the middle of the file.

 ### Python Requirements